tedneward/Patterns/README.md

     * Model-View-Controller: divides an interactive application into three components: core functionality, representation, and control, with a change-propagation mechanism to ensure consistency between the three parts *(definitely feels like GOF-Observer/Chain-of-Responsibility hybrid)*
     * Presentation-Abstraction-Control: defines a structure for interactive software systems in the form of a hierarchy of cooperating agents, each of which is responsible for a specific aspect of the application's functionality, principally built out of three components (presentation of information, abstraction, and control). *(this is different from MVC even though it's similar)*
     * [Microkernel](Structural/Microkernel/): separates a minimal functional core from extended functionality and customer-specific parts
-    * <del>Reflection</del>: changing structure and behavior of software systems dynamically, supporting the modification of fundamental aspects, such as type structures and function call mechanisms. *(This is a DynamicObject, unless its provided by the underlying language/platform directly)*
+    * ~~Reflection~~: changing structure and behavior of software systems dynamically, supporting the modification of fundamental aspects, such as type structures and function call mechanisms. *(This is a DynamicObject, unless its provided by the underlying language/platform directly)*

 * Pattern-Oriented Software Architecture, vol 2 (Patterns for Concurrent and Networked Objects)